 Afterward, we turn our attention to the fundamental concept of conditional expectation.
 How does our current knowledge about the world affect our predictions for the future?
-We present these ideas in an intuitive way using the concept of best approximation of a random variable.
+We present these ideas in an intuitive way using the concept of best In Fall 2023, the measure theory background was treated in an optional boot camp outside of class.
+This year, measure theory once again takes its rightful seat at the head of the table. approximation of a random variable.
 Conditioning also allows us to talk about the relative density of one distribution with respect to another, a major ingredient in Bayesian statistics and other fields.